room: PT 3.2.73

 93040 Regensburg, Germany

-Office hours during summer semester 2022:
+Office hours during summer break 2022:

 - Nineteenth to Twenty-First Century North American Literature and Culture